 Mark serves as Trustee and Executive Board Member of ICSC and is a member of the CRC Blue Council of Urban Land Institute.
 A graduate of the University of Colorado, he is an active speaker for numerous industry organizations and sits on the executive boards of several charities.
 In 2008 Mark and Rosalind Schurgin established the Undergraduate Schurgin Family Foundation Scholarship, which provides college tuition assistance to undergraduate students who are studying retail real estate or a related field.
 The scholarship program is the Schurgin family’s legacy to give back to an industry that has brought them so much fulfillment.

-EVP, Chief Administration Officer & Regional CEO, Canada, Chile and Massmart, Walmart International, Bentonville, AR, United Sta
+Former EVP, Chief Administration Officer & Regional CEO, Canada, Chile and Massmart, Walmart International, Bentonville, AR

-As EVP, Chief Administration Officer and Regional CEO, Chile and Massmart for Walmart International, JP Suarez leads the teams responsible for Technology, Supply Chain, Global Leverage and Supplier Relationship Management.
-He also serves on the board of Massmart, Walmart’s publicly held subsidiary in South Africa.
+JP Suarez retired from Walmart where he acted as the EVP, Chief Administration Officer and Regional CEO, Chile and Massmart for Walmart International.
+JP led the teams responsible for Technology, Supply Chain, Global Leverage and Supplier Relationship Management.
+He also served on the board of Massmart, Walmart’s publicly held subsidiary in South Africa.
 Prior to this role, JP was the President of Walmart’s Realty Division and was responsible for leading all of Walmart’s Realty functions, including site selection, prototype design, construction, store maintenance, fixture and equipment procurement and portfolio management.
 JP has also been responsible for Business Development in Walmart’s International Division and looked after M&A activities, real estate, and global format development.
-He has also been the General Counsel for Walmart International and U.S. Sam’s Club and was the SVP and Chief Compliance Officer.
+He has also been the General Counsel for Walmart International and U.S. Sam’s Club and was the SVP and Chief Compliance Officer and served as the interim CEO for Walmart Canada.
 JP served five years as a board member on the University of Pennsylvania Law School Board of Overseers.

 JP’s previous experience includes serving as President Bush’s Assistant Administrator for Enforcement and Compliance at the EPA and as a federal prosecutor in New Jersey.
 He was also the Director of N.J.
 Division of Gaming, where he oversaw New Jersey’s casino industry.
 JP has a B.A. in English and Drama from Tufts University, as well as a J.D. from the University of Pennsylvania Law School where he served as an Articles Editor for the Law Review.
 JP is married and has three children.